wasp-lang/open-saas/blog/src/content/docs/start/getting-started.md

 This will start and connect your app to a Postgres database for you.
 No need to do anything else! 🤯 Just make sure to leave this terminal window open in the background while developing.
 Once you terminate the process, your DB will no longer be available to your app.

-Now let's initalize the database.
+Now let's create our very first database migration, to ensure the database has a correct schema.
 Open a new terminal tab/window and run the following command:

 ```sh
 wasp db migrate-dev
 ```

+This might take a bit since this is the first time you are running it and it needs to install all the dependencies for your Wasp project.

-You will also need to run `wasp db migrate-dev` whenever you make changes to your Prisma schema (entities).
+In the future, you will also want to run `wasp db migrate-dev` whenever you make changes to your Prisma schema (Entities), to apply those schema changes to the database.

-If you want to see or manage your DB via Prisma's DB Studio GUI, open yet another separate terminal tab/window and run:
+Additionally, if you want to see or manage your DB via Prisma's DB Studio GUI, run:

 ```sh
 wasp db studio